Updated: Aug 6

 The humble press-up is a classic calisthenic exercise that is a staple of the military training diet.
 And it still features as one of the mandatory fitness tests that all aspirant soldiers must pass if they wish to gain admittance into the British military.

-Perhaps the reason why the press-up is so popular throughout military training is because it provides an almost instant indicator of the recruit’s upper-body strength.
+Perhaps the reason why the press-up is so popular throughout military training is that it provides an almost instant indicator of the recruit’s upper-body strength.
 Also, the technical application can be explained and demonstrated in seconds and no equipment is required.
 Making this one of the most accessible exercises on the market.

 When you are ready to start your set raise your knees so that you are in the ‘high plank’ position.